How much does it cost to start a nonprofit?

 Nonprofit Presence Expenses

-As many nonprofit startups have learned the hard way, you can exist without ever being found.
+As many nonprofit startups have learned the hard way, you can exist without being found.
 Don’t overlook the importance of launching with a strong website, branded email, and a logo.
 Using free or low-cost platforms like Squarespace and Gmail will help you get your cause created without draining your startup funds.
-In addition, tools like Paypal and Bitpay allow your startup to accept donations from credit cards as well as cryptocurrencies through exchange markets.
-Make sure you’re easily found online and in-person if that is how you deliver your program.
-If your nonprofit requires a physical space to carry out its mission, consider asking a partner organization to borrow some space temporarily.
+In addition, tools like Paypal and Bitpay allow your startup to accept donations from credit cards and cryptocurrencies through exchange markets.
+Make sure you are online and in person – if that is how you deliver your program.
+If your nonprofit requires a physical space to carry out its mission, consider asking a partner organization to borrow some space temporarily or work remotely.
 Small business and nonprofit incubators are a great way to build your network and your cause while saving on the rent of a private space.

 Initial Marketing Expenses